-For more information on agricultural business insurance, please see Agricultural Alternatives: Agricultural Business Insurance.
-More information on crop insurance can be found on the Pennsylvania Crop Insurance Education website.
+For more information on agricultural business insurance, please see Agricultural Business Insurance.
+More information on crop insurance can be found on the Penn State Extension website.

 The following sample budget gives an example of the annual costs and returns of meat rabbit production based on 20 does and 2 bucks.
 This sample budget should help ensure that all costs and receipts are included in your calculations.
 Costs are often difficult to estimate in budget preparation because they are numerous and variable.
 Also, construction of you own pens can lower costs considerably.
 Therefore, you should think of these budgets as a first approximation and then make appropriate adjustments using the "Your Estimate" column to reflect your specific production and resource situation.